niplav/site/reports.md

 perhaps already slightly different from the modal person's

-2. I have some psychedelic experiences, although the last happened more than 6 months ago, and seems to have left relatively little long-lasting effects
+2. I have some psychedelic experiences, although the last happened more than 6 months ago, and seems to have had left relatively little long-lasting effects

 3. I remember reading about the experiment some time ago, and I'm